 Nifty 50 is one of the benchmark indices that represents the Indian stock market globally.
 It consists of India's top 50 traded companies listed on the NSE and is the flagship of the NSE.
-Let's understand Nifty, how it was calculated, and how it works.
+Let's understand Nifty, how it is calculated, and how it works.

 Nifty is the benchmark index of the National Stock Exchange (NSE).
 It comprises 50 top companies traded on the NSE based on free-float market capitalisation.
 Free float means shares are available for public purchase.
 The Nifty combines ‘National Stock Exchange’ and ‘Fifty’ in its name and it covers major sectors of the Indian economy and offers investment managers exposure to the Indian market under one efficient portfolio.